Statuses in Latin with translation. Quotes in Latin with translation

 Febris erotica - love fever

-Fiat voluntas tua - your will be done
+Fiat voluntas tua - thy will be done

 Fortiter ac firmiter - strong and strong

-Hoc erat in votis - this was my desire
+Hoc erat in votis - this was the object of my desires

-Hoc erat in fatis - so it was destined (by fate)
+Hoc erat in fatis - it was destined to be so (by fate)

 In aeternum - forever, forever